Long Term Smoking Consequences

 Preventing Smoking Related-Illnesses and Other Smoking Consequences

--Quit Smoking
+Quit Smoking

 The best way to prevent smoking-related illnesses is to quit smoking.
 Quitting is hard, but not impossible.
 There are several resources available to help, including medication, counseling and support groups.
 Hypnosis and Cognitive Behavioral Therapy are probably the most effective for becoming a non-smoker long term, and to avoid smoking consequences.

--Avoid 2nd-Hand Smoke
+Avoid 2nd-Hand Smoke

 Avoiding second-hand smoke is also important.
 Make sure to limit time spent in areas where people are smoking or ask smokers to go outside and away from you.

--Educate Family and Friends About Smoking Consequences
+Educate Family and Friends About Long Term Smoking Consequences

-Smoking Consequences: Conclusion
+Long Term Smoking Consequences: Conclusion

 Smoking has been linked to many long-term and short-term health risks, and can even lead to a variety of illnesses.
 To help prevent smoking-related illnesses, it’s important to quit smoking and avoid second-hand smoke.
 It’s also important to educate family and friends about smoking risks, and provide support for those that do want to quit.
 Taking these measures can help reduce risk of long-term health complications and the likelihood of developing smoking related-illnesses.